elipapa/markdown-cv/index.md

 - `-` Coacted in a three people agile-development team to develop a tool that allows users to locate/organize study groups
 - `-` Invoked and implemented Google-Geo-Locations' API and Auth0's API and React.js for building user interface
-- `-` Developed the functions of sign-up/login, search, join groups
 - `-` Deployed, hosted, and certified project on AWS's EC2, complete with database access and elastic load balancing
 - `-` Utilized HTML, CSS, and Typescript for front-end and Node.js for back-end development